IllaVamshi/online_auction_system/README.md

 The application will start on the configured port (e.g. http://localhost:8080).

-### Access the UI
+### 3. Access the UI

-Open http://localhost:8080 in your browser.
+- Open http://localhost:8080 in your browser

-From the Home page (Bid Market landing), you can:
+- From the Home page (Bid Market landing), you can:
-- Register a new account.
+  - Register a new account
   - Log in and access the dashboard, auctions, etc.

-### API Testing
+### 4. API Testing

-Use a REST client (Postman, VS Code REST Client, etc.) against endpoints under /api/....
+- Use a REST client (Postman, VS Code REST Client, etc.)

-Authenticate first via POST /api/auth/login to obtain a JWT token; send it as a Bearer token in the Authorization header.
+- Test endpoints under `/api/...`

 ## Notes